 How does it work?

-You sign up for your share and we use that money to invest in our own gardens, contract local farmers for a portion of their crop, buy jars and other ingredients.
+You sign up for your share and that helps us invest in our own gardens, contract local farmers for a portion of their crop, buy jars and other ingredients.
 Then, as local fruit, veggies and flowers come into season, we turn them into a variety of delicious preserves for you.
-Depending on where you live, you’ll have a number of drop-off opportunities through the season right to your door–everything you order will draw down on the balance on your share at a rate of 20% off our retail prices.
+Depending on where you live, you’ll have a number of pick up and drop-off opportunities through the season–everything you order will draw down on the balance on your share at a rate of 15% off our retail prices.
 This year, you get to pick 100% of the items you receive.
-If there is any outstanding balance in your share at the end of the season, we will donate that value of product to our local food bank.
+At the end of the season, if there is any outstanding balance in your share, it will be used to support our important work preserving and sharing our local piece of heritage.

 - A pantry full of products made from peak-of-the-season ingredients